harvard-lil/website-static/app/_posts/2012-05-24-quality-rules.md

 wordpress_id: 1107
 ---

-Here is a letter from our very own Paul Deschner, to the Harvard Library community (and - now - beyond).
+Here is a letter from our very own Paul Deschner, to the Harvard Library community (and---now---beyond).
 It was so well received here that we thought it worth sharing more broadly.

 > Hi all,
 >